 This year, highlights include multiple haunted hay rides, ghost tours, Halloween parties, pumpkin walks and festivals so massive, entire business districts will be transformed.
 All of this fun is within a reasonable distance of your Albany, NY apartment!
 Here are some can’t-miss suggestions for a fright-tastic North Country Halloween.

-For some real-life chills, try the Ghosts of Albany Walking Tour, which takes you through some of the region’s legendary paranormal hot zones.
+2021 – For some real-life chills, try the Ghosts of Albany Walking Tour, which takes you through some of the region’s legendary paranormal hot zones.
 Tour guides will give you goosebumps with stories of ghosts, scandals, haunted places, mysterious apparitions and other strange and unusual accounts, combining elements of human interest with historical fact.
 Tickets can be purchased online, and tours start in front of the Hilton Albany Hotel, 40 Lodge Street, Albany, NY.

-There’s no shortage of farm fields in upstate New York.
+2021 – There’s no shortage of farm fields in upstate New York.
 Fortunately, though, there’s only one Field of Horrors, which offers several different haunted attractions for the price of one admission.
 This year guests venture into an ancient Egyptian temple in Return of the Mummy’s Curse, take a trip into a backwoods nightmare on the Trail of Terror Hayride, make their way through the maze of horror known as Death Trap, and explore an underground toxic waste spill in Toxic Terror.
 You’ve been warned.
 Tickets cost $27 and can be purchased online.
-Fridays & Saturdays through November 1.
+Fridays & Saturdays and some Sundays through November 1.
 Field of Horrors, 100 Farrell Road, Brunswick, NY.

+2020 – 2021 info has not been released as of September 3, 2021.
 Downtown Saratoga Springs will also be a hub for free Halloween happenings on October 26, when it hosts its 2020 Saratoga Downtown Business Association Fall Festival, which is chock-full of events and activities throughout the day.
 In past years, the event featured magic shows, a costume parade, rock-climbing, live music, photo booths, a petting zoo and pony rides, pumpkin and face painting, a pumpkin-rolling contest down Caroline Street and trick-or-treating at 36 different downtown shops.
 October 24 from 11 a.m. to 4 p.m. in Downtown Saratoga Springs, NY.